B Praak: Life and music career

-In the same year he released "Pachtaoge" sung by Arijit Singh, composed by him and written by Jaani featuring Vicky Kaushal and Nora Fatehi in the Video making it his first Hindi music video collaboration.
-In the same year he released the song "Filhaal" featuring Akshay Kumar and Nupur Sanon in the video, sung and composed by Praak with lyrics by Jaani.
+In the same year he released "Pachtaoge", sung by Arijit Singh, composed by him and written by Jaani.
+The music video featured Vicky Kaushal and Nora Fatehi, making it his first Hindi music video collaboration.
+In the same year he released the single "Filhall", featuring Akshay Kumar and Nupur Sanon in the music video, sung and composed by Praak with lyrics by Jaani.

-In the same year he sang his first Telugu song "Suryudivo Chandrudivo", for the film Sarileru Neekevvaru featuring Mahesh Babu.
+In the same year, he sang his first Telugu song "Suryudivo Chandrudivo", for the film Sarileru Neekevvaru featuring Mahesh Babu.

-In 2020, he released tracks such as "Kuch Bhi Ho Jaye", "Besharam Bewaffa", "Kyon", and "Baras Baras", and he composed the songs for Ammy Virk's film "Sufna" with lyrics by Jaani.
+In 2020, he released tracks such as "Kuch Bhi Ho Jaye", "Besharam Bewaffa", "Kyon", and "Baras Baras", and he composed the songs for Ammy Virk's film Sufna with lyrics by Jaani.
 He also performed some of the songs.

-In early 2021, he released the single "Mazaa", and later in the same year, "Baarish Ki Jaaye" featuring Nawazuddin Siddiqui and Sunanda Sharma in the music video with lyrics by Jaani.
+In early 2021, he released the single "Mazaa", and later in the same year, "Baarish Ki Jaaye", featuring Nawazuddin Siddiqui and Sunanda Sharma in the music video, with lyrics by Jaani.
 Praak won the National Film Award for Best Male Playback Singer in 2021 for his rendition of "Teri Mitti" at the 67th National Film Awards.

-In 2019, the single "Filhall" starring Akshay Kumar was released.
-In July 2021, he released the sequel of "Filhaal", "Filhaal 2 Mohabbat".
+In July 2021, he released the sequel to the song "Filhall", "Filhaal 2: Mohabbat".

 In July 2021, he sang "Ranjha" for the film Shershaah that starred Sidharth Malhotra and Kiara Advani.
 The song was the 2nd most streamed song in 2021 on Spotify in India.
-Another song was released from film Shershaah named "Mann Bharrya 2.0" which was a recreation of B Praak's Single "Mann Bharrya", recreated by B Praak himself along with Jaani.
+Another song was released from the film Shershaah named "Mann Bharrya 2.0" which was a recreation of B Praak's Single "Mann Bharrya", recreated by B Praak himself along with Jaani.
 The song was streamed more than 50 million times on Spotify.

 In September 2021, a sequel to his much popular soundtrack of the film Qismat 2 was released, in which he served as music director for all songs and composer for two songs with lyrics by Jaani.
-The soundtrack was well received by its audience.

 In 2022, his first Bollywood project as music director came in Akshay Kumar's Bachchan Pandey in which he sang two songs "Meri Jaan Meri Jaan", "Saare Boli Bewafa" with lyrics by Jaani.

 Personal life

 In 2019, he married Meera in Chandigarh.
 They have had two sons together: Adabb (born 2020), and Fazza who died at the time of birth in 2022.

-In an interview with Rajeev Masand, he considered AR Rahman as his inspiration in music direction and also refers Pritam, Jatin–Lalit, Vishal–Shekhar, Shankar–Ehsaan–Loy as his favorite composers.
-Also in an interview with AajTak, he considered Hariharan, Surinder Kaur, Sardool Sikander, Arijit Singh, KK as his favorite singers.